luhsra/ara/README.md

 Program configuration
 ---------------------

-ARA con be configured in multiple ways:
+ARA can be configured in multiple ways:

-1. Globally applied options: Normally specified options at the command line.
+1. Global options: Options specified per command line.
 See `build/ara.sh -h` for all available options.
-2. Per step applied options: See the following text.
+2. Per-step options: See the following text.

 Steps can define their own options.
 See `build/ara.sh -l` for a list of steps and their options.
 Step wise configuration can be configured with the `--step-settings` command line switch.